What Is Coarse Aggregate?

 - Aggregate must be strong and hard enough to resist the crushing action.

-- They should not have cover of organic materials, clay, and dust otherwise it will affect the bonding strength of concrete and aggregate.
+- They should not have the cover of organic materials, clay, and dust otherwise it will affect the bonding strength of concrete and aggregate.

 - The aggregates used for concrete must be durable.